 AngloGold will fund up to AUD10 million on exploration expenditures across a wide range of different intrusive related exploration targets within a 36-month period following the execution of the AngloGold Farm-in Agreement.
 AngloGold has committed to fund minimum expenditures of AUD6 million which was satisfied in February 2024.
 If Phase I Expenditures of AUD10 million are not incurred within the required time frame, then the Farm-in Agreement shall terminate and no interest in any of the properties will be earned by AngloGold.
-The Company will receive a 10% management fee for being the operator of Phase I. Cumulative cash calls for AUD7.8 million have been received.
+The Company will receive a 10% management fee for being the operator of Phase I. As at June 30, 2024, cumulative cash calls for AUD8.61 million have been received from AngloGold for Phase I. In May 2024, Phase I was modified between the Company and AngloGold whereby the Duck Creek project advanced to Phase II without the completion of Phase I as noted below.